-I experienced a few thoughts like that recently while working on a new book.
+I’ve experienced thoughts like that many times, and most recently while working on my newest book.
 A deadline loomed; responsibilities stacked up, and energy waned.
 And then those nasty expectations followed.
 I should be able to get it all done.
 I should work faster.

 So how can we find joy, peace, and rest when the gottas try to get us?
 I’ve discovered four ways to push past those accusations and find peace and rest.

 Four Ways to Find Peace and Rest